Thirst trap: Variations

 "Gatsbying" is a variation of the thirst trap, where one puts posts on social media to attract the attention of a particular individual.
 The term alludes to the novel The Great Gatsby where the character Jay Gatsby would throw extravagant parties to attract the attention of his love interest, Daisy.
 "Instagrandstanding" is an alternative name for this.

 "Wholesome trapping" has developed, where one posts pictures of more meaningful aspects of life, such as spending time with friends or doing outdoor activities.

 Criticism

-Psychotherapist Lisa Brateman has criticized thirst traps as being an unhealthy method of receiving external validation.
+Psychotherapist Lisa Brateman has criticized thirst traps as an unhealthy method of receiving external validation.
 This desire for external validation can be addictive.

 Thirst traps can cause pressure to maintain a good physical appearance, and therefore cause self-esteem issues.
 Additionally, thirst traps are often highly choreographed and thus present a distorted perception of reality.
 The manufacturing of thirst traps can be limited when one enters a relationship or with time as the body ages.

 In some cases, thirst traps can lead to harassment and online bullying.
 In April 2020, model Chrissy Teigen posted a video of herself wearing a black one-piece swimsuit, and she received a multitude of negative comments that constituted bullying and body shaming.

-Notability in culture

-Numerous celebrities have been recognized for their repeated thirst traps, notably Kim Kardashian, Amber Rose, and Rihanna.
-The Jonas Brothers have also been noted for their thirst traps created over an extended duration.
-Publications such as BuzzFeed and Vibe have created compilations of 'best' celebrity thirst traps.

-Vine was also used as a platform to share thirst trap videos, used by the queer women community in particular.
-Thirst traps are also prolific in the gay community.

-It has been argued that Instagram itself is essentially a representation of a giant thirst trap.

-In 2018, Jeffree Star featured a shade of lipstick called "thirst trap".

-In 2019, Four Loko commissioned a study where 60,000 Instagram images from 50 U.S. cities and 10 international cities were analyzed to see the prevalence rate of thirst traps.
-Miami was found to have the highest prevalence rate in the United States, with 36 out of 1,000 photos being thirst traps.

-During the COVID-19 pandemic, there was an increase in thirst traps.